cmu-db/optd-experimental/optd-mvp/entities.md

 $ cargo install sea-orm-cli
 ```

-Make sure your working directory is in the crate root:
+Make sure your working directory is in the crate root (not workspace):

 ```sh
 $ cd optd-mvp